 Although wheelchair batteries may look similar to the type that are used in cars, they are quite different.
 The batteries that are used to power wheelchairs are lead acid batteries and lithium-ion which are becoming very popular due to their light weight and long lasting power.

 Speak to your doctor regarding his approval for the use of a wheelchair.
 Once you have the approval, Medicare will usually cover up to 80% of the cost of your wheelchair.
 At times there may be yearly deductibles involved.
-If your health insurance or Medicare won't cover the cost of your wheelchair, there are some wheelchair companies such as KD Smart Chair that offer financing options that require convenient monthly payments.
+If your health insurance or Medicare won't cover the cost of your wheelchair, try financing options that require convenient monthly payments.
+You can see results in seconds once you apply to see if you qualify.

 During your journey of exploring different types of wheelchairs keep in mind that it is going to be part of your life, either temporarily or permanently.
 Choose carefully and wisely when buying your new wheelchair.
 Remember not to settle until you find the perfect fit for you and your lifestyle.